 For over 30 years, Roy has represented his community, as a community volunteer, a city elected official, and now as County Commissioner.
 He embraces the core values of integrity, innovation and growth.

 Roy is committed to the health and welfare of the people.
 Since entering office in 2004, he is continuously addressing the healthcare issues in his community.
 He has worked diligently to provide Tarrant County constituents with numerous opportunities to sign up for healthcare through the Affordable Care Act.
 He continues to take on issues such as: Healthcare for the Homeless, Infant Mortality, Obesity, Access of Care, Health Disparities, and Aids Education.
 Roy is aggressively involved in the State and Federal levels of government to assist in developing programs that create and shape healthcare policy in this Nation’s counties.

 In July 2015, Roy was elected 2nd Vice President of the National Association of Counties (NACo) where he became President in July 2017.
-As NACo president, Brooks championed the Serving the Underserved initiative, which showcased the critical role counties play in breaking multi-generational cycles of poverty, especially by focusing on early childhood development and the long-lasting impacts of adverse childhood experiences and trauma.
-Under Brooks’ leadership, NACo saw a year of tremendous accomplishments.
+As NACo president, Roy championed his Serving the Underserved initiative, which showcased the critical role counties play in breaking multi-generational cycles of poverty, especially by focusing on early childhood development and the long-lasting impacts of adverse childhood experiences and trauma.
+Under his leadership, NACo saw a year of tremendous accomplishments.
 The organization participated in a ground-breaking partnership with the J.B. and M.K.
 Pritzker Family Foundation called the Pritzker Children’s Initiative, which coordinates efforts to advance programs and policies focused on a healthy start for our young people by working with practitioners in communities across the country.
-Now as Immediate Past President, he will continue to serve on NACo’s executive team and bring Tarrant County to the forefront of conversations.
+Now, as a Past President, he will continue to serve on NACo boards and committees and bring Tarrant County to the forefront of conversations.